Shire of Perenjori

-Underlying the Shire of Perenjori is south west terrain which forms a part of the Yilgarn Craton.
+Underlying the Shire of Perenjori is the south west terrain of the Yilgarn Craton.
 The area comprises of biotite granite and gneiss rocks formed from igneous and metamorphic rocks.
-Underlying the northern portion of the shire (bordering the Shire of Morawa) is the Youanmi terrrain which forms a part of the Yilgarn craton.
-The area comprises of rocks rich in magnesium and iron along with layered sills of gabbro and dolerite.
-The north east portion of shire is under lined by the Youanmi Terrain which forms part of the Yilgarn Craton.
-The area comprises of iron and magnesium rich rocks, layered sills of gabbro and dolerite and banded iron formations.
+Underlying the northern and north eastern portions of the shire is the Youanmi terrain which also forms a part of the Yilgarn craton.
+These areas are comprised of rocks rich in magnesium and iron, layered sills of gabbro and dolerite and banded iron formations.

-The soils underlying the shire consists of deep sandy and loamy earth soils.
-Saline soils occurring within a shallow water table are commonly associated with the narrow drainage lines and salt lakes in the shire.
-The remainder of the shire is typically characterised by undulating plains of sand dunes and areas of broad ridge crest with emergent breakaways and open depressions.
+Soils are primarily deep sands and loamy earth.
+Saline soils, associated with a shallow water table, are associated with the narrow drainage lines and salt lakes systems of the shire.
+The landscape is characterised by undulating plains, sand dunes and broad ridges.

 Gascoyne Groundwater Area

 The Gascoyne Groundwater Area extends north to Kalbarri and bounds the Arrowsmith Groundwater Area east to pastoral country.
 The largest groundwater aquifer occurs in the Yarragadee Formation, which has an estimated yield of 22.5 million m³/year.
 Groundwater from fractured rock aquifers in the eastern, inland part of the region is predominantly saline, with poor yields.